-A careful planning and organization is always required for designing the learning and teaching spaces.
-The procedures require an intimate collaboration of architect, lightning designer, mechanical engineer, instructor, electrical engineer and specialists for audio video facilities.
-Carefully coordinated information gathered from engineering and architectural activities can result in the well designed and useful learning space.
-The basic purpose of this paper is to present the design of an auditorium hall of university behind the Marconi building of the university.
+Carefully coordinated information gathered from engineering and architectural activities can result in a well designed and useful learning space.
+The basic purpose of this paper is to present the design of an auditorium hall of the university behind the Marconi building of the university.

 Figure 2: Main entrance

-The floor of the auditorium is required to be raked in such a way that it provides a clear view to the occupants of each seat and of the stage.
-The floor can be tierd for the provision of seating rake.
+The floor of the auditorium is required to be raked in such a way that it provides a clear view to the occupants of each seat and the stage.
+The floor can be tied for the provision of a seating rake.
 The height for each step or tier can be made up to 6”.
-For the steeply raked floors, a slight tilt of the front row will be required backward that can compensate the vertical viewing angles to the stage.
-In order to preserve the best view from all seats, the center aisles can be avoided.
-However their location can be determined through the considerations of the sightlines and the good access requirements to the rows and the stage (Buxton, 1997).
+For the steeply raked floors, a slight tilt of the front row will be required backwards that can compensate for the vertical viewing angles to the stage.
+To preserve the best view from all seats, the centre aisles can be avoided.
+However, their location can be determined through the considerations of the sightlines and the good access requirements to the rows and the stage (Buxton, 1997).

 The capacity of the seating is calculated by dividing the whole area of the audience by the average seat area occupied by each seat which is about 0.5 m2, or 5.38 ft2.
 The area of the two front rows is about 1200 ft2.
 And the two back areas is about 1500 ft2.
 Where the balcony area is 1950 ft2, the total capacity will be.

-For the improvement of the visibility each row of seats is required to be offset by the distance of one half width.
-To provide the better access of the students to the seating, cross aisles will be used in this design.
+For the improvement of the visibility, each row of seats is required to be offset by the distance of one-half width.
+To provide better access to the students to the seating, cross aisles will be used in this design.

 Figure 3: Complete design

-Dimensions of the hall are selected to accommodate the programmed number of candidates with the provision of additional space to perform other activities i.e. audio visual facilities, circulation space and free space for student to move easily.
+Dimensions of the hall are selected to accommodate the programmed number of candidates with the provision of additional space to perform other activities i.e. audio-visual facilities, circulation space and free space for students to move easily.
 The seats are not fixed and can be removed while using the hall for sporting and extracurricular activities.

 A standard lectern design will be used in the auditorium structure.
-The stage will be installed with dimensions 0.95m height and 7.8m width.
-The stage will be equipped with the sufficient lighting, area for the presenter and microphones.
+The stage will be installed with dimensions 0.95m in height and 7.8m in width.
+The stage will be equipped with sufficient lighting, an area for the presenter and microphones.
 The stage will be designed to meet all of the electrical regulations.
-The stage will be provided with the hinged doors for the direct entrance.
-Internal fittings and other electronic packages including computer, visual screens etc are also required for direct access (Barron and Michael, 1998).
+The stage will be provided with hinged doors for the direct entrance.
+Internal fittings and other electronic packages including computers, visual screens etc are also required for direct access (Barron and Michael, 1998).

 Figure 4: Stage and seating

-The lay in ceiling will be used with the tiles of 2’ x 2’ dimensions.
-The finishes color will be neutral on fixtures and furniture.
-The color that can be easily changed and maintained will be preferred i.e. accent colors.
+The lay-in ceiling will be used with tiles of 2’ x 2’ dimensions.
+The finishes colour will be neutral on fixtures and furniture.
+The colour that can be easily changed and maintained will be preferred i.e. accent colours.

 Among other design factors, noise control is a major factor to be considered.
 The vending machines are required to be located as far as possible to avoid the generation of noise.
 The containers of recycling the trash must be located near the vending machines.
-The rest rooms are designed for the faculty and other organizing members nearby the hall which also dependent upon the load of hall per event.
+The restrooms are designed for the faculty and other organizing members nearby the hall which also depends upon a load of hall per event.

 Considering the placement and selection of fittings the design of emergency lights will be selected according to the structure requirements.
 The engineering and architectural services are required to perform such designs.
-Managing team will define the appropriate system of emergency lighting and their type.
-The maintained type light fittings will be preferred at exits.
-However the systems of emergency light fittings are non maintained type.
-The exit signs will be lettered in green color with black background.
+The managing team will define the appropriate system of emergency lighting and their type.
+The maintained type of light fittings will be preferred at exits.
+However, the systems of emergency light fittings are non-maintained type.
+The exit signs will be lettered in green colour with a black background.

 One of the mandatory safety requirements of the hall is fire protection.
 The fire alarms will be installed to alert the organizers and adopt safety measures.

-The key locks are required in halls including for main entry doors which can be keyed masterly according to the system of the university and are under the control of the supervisor of the auditorium, the audio and video facilities are required to be locked, the touch screen cover of lectern, computer modules and projection rooms are also required to be locked.
-For the service access of the audio video facilities the locks are required for the technicians only.
-The store rooms are separate and are lockable which can be used for the storage of the loose items including microphones, equipments related to the audio video services, extra tables, chairs, sundry items, projectors and their trolleys (Wilson, 1989).
+The key locks are required in halls including for main entry doors which can be keyed masterly according to the system of the university and are under the control of the supervisor of the auditorium, the audio and video facilities are required to be locked, the touch screen cover of the lectern, computer modules and projection rooms are also required to be locked.
+For the service access of the audio-video facilities, the locks are required for the technicians only.
+The storerooms are separate and are lockable which can be used for the storage of the loose items including microphones, equipment related to the audio-video services, extra tables, chairs, sundry items, projectors and their trolleys (Wilson, 1989).